dlsoler/nodejs-ts-module-boilerplate/README.md

-# A simple boilerplate to Typescript and Jest  to build Node.js a module
+# A simple Node.js module boilerplate with Typescript, Eslint and Jest

 It is a very simple boilerplate to build a Node.js module with Typescript.
 Also, it uses Jest for testing.